Infinite-Dimensional Representations of 2-Groups: Representations on measurable categories

 We say that a representation is `indecomposable' if it is not equivalent to a `2-sum' of nontrivial representations, where a `2-sum' is a categorified version of the direct sum of ordinary group representations.
 We say a representation is `irreducible' if, roughly speaking, it does not contain any subrepresentations other than itself and the trivial representation.
 Irreducible representations are automatically indecomposable, but not necessarily vice versa.
 An ({\it a priori}) intermediate notion is that of an `irretractable representation'---a representation $\rho$ such that if any composite of intertwiners of the form

 is equivalent to the identity intertwiner on $\rho'$, then $\rho'$ is either trivial or equivalent to $\rho$.
-While for ordinary group representations, irretractable representations are the same as indecomposable ones, for 2-group representations in $\me$, irretractable representations turn out to be the same as {\em irreducible} ones.
-We thus classify the irretractable and indecomposable measurable representations.
+While for ordinary group representations irretractable representations are the same as indecomposable ones, this is not true for 2-group representations in $\me$.
+We thus classify both the irretractable and indecomposable 2-group representations in $\me$.
+The irreducible ones remain more challenging: in particular, we do not know if every irretractable representation is irreducible.

-In fact, in Thm.~\ref{theo_indecomposable} we show that a measurable representation of $\G$ on $H^X$ is indecomposable if and only if $G$ acts transitively on $X$.
+In Thm.~\ref{theo_indecomposable} we show that a measurable representation of $\G$ on $H^X$ is indecomposable if and only if $G$ acts transitively on $X$.
 The study of indecomposable representations, and hence irreducible and irretractable representations as special cases, is thus rooted in Klein's geometry of homogeneous spaces.
 Recall that for any point $x^o \in X$, the {\bf stabilizer} of $x^o$ is the subgroup $S \subseteq G$ consisting of group elements $g$ with $x^o\lhd g = x^o$.
 By a standard argument, we have

 Then, let $\chi^o = \chi(x^o)$.
 By equation (\ref{equivariance}), the image of $\chi\maps X \to H^\ast$ is a single $G$-orbit in $H^\ast$, and $S$ is contained in the stabilizer $S^\ast$ of $\chi^o$.
 This shows that an indecomposable representation essentially amounts to an equivariant map of homogeneous spaces $\chi \maps G/S \to G/S^\ast$, where $S^\ast$ is the stabilizer of some point in $H^\ast$, and $S\subseteq S^\ast$.
 In other words, indecomposable representations are classified up to equivalence by a choice of $G$-orbit in $H^\ast$, along with a subgroup $S$ of the stabilizer of a point $\chi^o$ in the orbit.